mintlu8/bevy_defer/README.md

 [![Docs](https://docs.rs/bevy_defer/badge.svg)](https://docs.rs/bevy_defer/latest/bevy_defer/)
 [![Bevy tracking](https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue)](https://bevyengine.org/learn/book/plugin-development/)

-A simple asynchronous runtime for executing deferred queries.
+A simple asynchronous runtime for executing async coroutines.

 ## Motivation

-Async rust is incredible for modelling wait centric tasks.
+Async rust is incredible for modelling wait centric tasks like coroutines.
 Not utilizing async in game development is a huge waste of potential.

 Imagine we want to model a rapid sword attack animation, in async rust this is straightforward: